Tool Learning 2 - Migrate ChakraCore to Fuzzilli

 # Also can run as ./build.sh --static -d --cxx=/usr/bin/clang++-10 --cc=/usr/bin/clang-10 -j

-If build with ninja:
+If building with Ninja:

 1